Examples of Projects

 As a new Master Gardener trainee, the majority of your time (30 hours) in your first year of certification should be in one of our ongoing community projects as outlined below.
 Master Gardener Volunteers (MGVs) have found that by working together on shared projects they are much more likely to succeed and have a positive Master Gardener experience.

 You may choose to focus some of your volunteer time (10 hours) on a new community project.
 Any Master Gardener may initiate a new community project by submitting a Project Approval Form.

 - Kids Can Grow – Youth gardening program.
 Master Gardener Volunteers contribute to the program by teaching, and mentoring children.
 This series of classes are held on Saturdays, once a month from April – September.
 Volunteers also mentor participating youth at their home gardens.

-- Maine Harvest for Hunger – Program recruits farmers and home gardeners to donate produce from their farm/garden to area food pantries, shelters, and senior housing projects.
-Master Gardeners can serve on the organizational team to coordinate this county-wide program, networking with the media and shelters, soup kitchens, food pantries, etc. or give their time to gleaning/delivering produce.
+- Maine Harvest for Hunger (MHH)– Program recruits farmers and home gardeners to donate produce from their farm/garden to area food pantries, shelters, and senior housing projects.
+Master Gardeners can serve on the organizational team to coordinate this county-wide program, networking with shelters, soup kitchens, food pantries, etc. or give their time to gleaning/delivering produce.

-- Laudholm Farm – UMaine Cooperative Extension collaborates with Laudholm Farm, allowing Master Gardener Volunteers to manage the native plant demonstration garden and an ‘All Seasons’ demonstration garden on the grounds at Wells Reserve.
+- Wells Reserve at Laudholm Farm – UMaine Cooperative Extension collaborates with Laudholm Farm, allowing Master Gardener Volunteers to manage the native plant demonstration garden and an ‘All Seasons’ demonstration and MHH garden on the grounds at Wells Reserve.